Sunny-Again/EasyNPC-Chinese-translation/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Debugging** 🛠️
-Before reporting an issue, please enable the debug mode over `/easy_npc debug true` to get more detailed information about the issue in the logs.
+Before reporting an issue, please enable the debug mode over `/easy_npc debug log true` to get more detailed information about the issue in the logs.
 Additionally, check if there is anything relevant in the crash-reports, debug.log, and latest.log file.